WERE

-WERE (1490 AM) is a commercial radio station licensed to serve Cleveland Heights, Ohio, and carrying a talk radio format known as "NewsTalk 1490".
+WERE (1490 AM) is a commercial radio station licensed to serve Cleveland Heights, Ohio, and carrying a talk radio radio format known as "NewsTalk 1490".
 Owned by Urban One, the station serves the Greater Cleveland region.
-WERE is one of two Cleveland-area stations that carries The Rickey Smiley Morning Show and also features syndicated personalities Al Sharpton and Jesse Jackson.
+WERE is one of two Cleveland-area stations that carries The Rickey Smiley Morning Show, syndicated personalities Al Sharpton and Jesse Jackson, and is the Cleveland affiliate for Red Eye Radio.
 Since 2008, an emphasis has been placed on brokered programming.